AssemblyScript/website/src/compiler.md

 </script>
 ```

 Here, `x.x.x` must be replaced with the [respective version to use](https://github.com/AssemblyScript/assemblyscript/tags), or `latest` to always use the latest version (not recommended in production).
 By default, the script installs [the necessary import map](https://cdn.jsdelivr.net/npm/assemblyscript@latest/dist/importmap.json) and, for browsers that do not yet support import maps, [an import map shim](https://github.com/guybedford/es-module-shims).
-It also accepts the following optional options:
+It also accepts the following options in case there is a need to only perform part of the setup:

 | Script URL                | Effect
 |---------------------------|------------------------------------------